South Carolina Legislature

 "SECTION 3.
 This act takes effect upon approval by the Governor and is subject to the availability of state funding."

-There is established within the South Carolina Department of Education the South Carolina Read to Succeed Office to implement a comprehensive, systemic approach to reading which will ensure that:
+The South Carolina Department of Education shall implement a comprehensive, systemic approach to reading which will ensure:

-(1) classroom teachers use evidence-based reading instruction in prekindergarten through grade twelve, to include oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension; administer and interpret valid and reliable assessments; analyze data to inform reading instruction; and provide evidence-based interventions as needed so that all students develop proficiency with literacy skills and comprehension;
+(1) classroom teachers use scientifically based reading instruction in prekindergarten through grade five, to include oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension; administer and interpret valid and reliable assessments; analyze data to inform reading instruction; and provide scientifically based interventions as needed so that all students develop proficiency with literacy skills and comprehension;

 (3) each student who cannot yet comprehend grade-level text is identified and served as early as possible and at all stages of his or her educational process;

-(4) each student receives targeted, effective, comprehension support from the classroom teacher and, if needed, supplemental support from a reading interventionist so that ultimately all students can comprehend grade-level texts;
+(4) each student receives targeted, effective, comprehensive support from the classroom teacher and, if needed, supplemental support from a reading interventionist so that ultimately all students can comprehend grade-level texts;

-(5) each student and his parent or guardian is continuously informed in writing of:
+(5) after each administration of a universal reading screener or formative assessment as defined in this chapter, each student and his parent or guardian are informed in writing of:

-(a) the student's reading proficiency needs, progress, and ability to comprehend and write grade-level texts;
+(a) the student's reading proficiency needs, progress, and ability to comprehend grade-level texts;

-(b) specific actions the classroom teacher and other reading professionals have taken and will take to help the student comprehend and write grade-level texts; and
+(b) specific actions the classroom teacher and other reading professionals have taken and will take to help the student comprehend texts; and

-(c) specific actions that the parent or guardian can take to help the student comprehend grade-level texts by providing access to books, assuring time for the student to read independently, reading to students, and talking with the student about books;
+(c) specific actions that the parent or guardian can take to help the student comprehend grade-level texts;

-(8) each school district publishes annually a comprehensive research-based reading plan that includes intervention options available to students and funding for these services.
+(8) each school district publishes annually a comprehensive scientifically based reading plan that includes intervention options available to students and funding for these services; and

 As used in this chapter: